Skip to main content

 ClickHouse relevant components

 Open Telemetry consists of a number of components.
-As well as providing a data and API specification, standardized protocol, and naming conventions for fields/columns, OTeL provides two capabilities which fundamental to building an Observability solution with ClickHouse:
+As well as providing a data and API specification, standardized protocol, and naming conventions for fields/columns, OTeL provides two capabilities which are fundamental to building an Observability solution with ClickHouse:

 • The OpenTelemetry Collector is a proxy that receives, processes, and exports telemetry data.
 A ClickHouse-powered solution uses this component for both log collection and event processing prior to batching and inserting.